5 reasons to get a cash out refinance

 You’ll need a significant amount of home equity to qualify for cash out refinancing.
 You’ll need to apply for a new mortgage, meet credit and other financial requirements, provide documents, and pay closing costs.

 When you refinance your mortgage to get cash, your minimum monthly payments may increase.
-You may pay more in interest over the life of the loan since you are increasing the amount of money you owe too.
-Look at the benefits and costs, and make the decision that’s right for you!
+You may pay more in interest over the life of the loan since you are increasing the amount of money you owe, too.
+Look at the benefits and costs, then make the decision that’s right for you!